tpoisot/BiodivML/docs/03_features.md

 # PCA - dimensionality reduction

-Whitening kept the *same* number of variables.
+Whitening keeps the *same* number of variables - it creates derived variables, but keeps the same dimensionality.

 --